medplum/medplum-demo-bots/src/examples/stripe-bots/README.md

 https://<client-application-id>:<client-secret>@api.medplum.com/fhir/R4/Bot/<bot-id>/$execute
 ```

-3. Subscribe to all invoice related events
+3. Subscribe to all invoice related events.
+A [list of event types](https://stripe.com/docs/api/events/types#event_types-invoice.created) is published by Stripe.

 Once this endpoint is live, your bot will execute when those webhook events are triggered.
 You will start seeing [Invoice](https://app.medplum.com/Invoice) resources in your Medplum account.